 “You would come into the building and have that same feeling in the lobby that you do right now in the building in its current form.
 And from the outside, you would really see that full three-dimensional form.”

 In terms of next steps, Sheffer explains that they will be digging into more “detailed design” and the nitty gritty, so to speak.
-“Now we're getting into the unit development and all the little details, like how we're going to program the amenity” he adds.
+“Now we're getting into the unit development and all the little details, like how we're going to program the amenity” he says.
 “We're going to work on that for several months and then put in a new, more detailed Site Plan application to the City.”

 Development Projects